What to Wear to a Jazz Gig: 6 Style Ideas That Hit the Right Note

 If it’s because you’re going bald, it could be a good time to think about shaving your head (once and for all).
 This is the best look for men who are losing their hair.

-Without further adieu, here are my recommendations:
+Without further ado, here are my recommendations:

 The Havana